0xae/fastdb/README.md

 # fastdb

-Fastdb brings indexedDB to angularJS on the cool,

-concise and fast promise way.
+Fastdb brings indexedDB to angularJS on the cool, concise and fast promise way.

-The library is designed to be as simple and fast
+The library is designed to be as simple and fast as possible.

-as possible we can.

 ## Live Features